omar0ali/LiteStyler/README.md

-# Margin Editor Chrome Extension
+# LiteStyler Chrome Extension

 ## Overview

-The Margin Editor Chrome Extension allows users to customize the margins of any website they visit.
-Users can set margin values for different websites.
+The LiteStyler Chrome Extension enables users to customize the margins of any website they visit.
+Users can set margin values for different websites and enable a dark theme for any website.

 >**Note**: After adjusting the margin, the changes will not be saved upon refreshing the page.
 Will add this as a feature in a later update.
 It will require storage permission.

 ## Features

 - **Custom Margin Settings:** Set margin values for each website.